Fire0902/anime-sama-downloader/README.md

 - [ ] Add self host web version to make the program user friendly

-- [X] Add CloudFlare anti-bot page detection.
+- [X] Add CloudFlare anti-bot page detection

-- [X] Add striked episode detection and handle.
+- [X] Add striked episode detection and handle

-- [X] Add logger for engine and CLI.
+- [X] Add logger for engine and CLI

-- [X] Add usage of SBoudrias/Inquirer.js lib for better CLI inputs.
+- [X] Add usage of SBoudrias/Inquirer.js lib for better CLI inputs

 - [X] Make the program with waitForSelector from the library puppeteer

 ### Refactors

-- [ ] Refactor EpisodeDownloader.ts.
+- [ ] Refactor EpisodeDownloader.ts to reduce technical debt

-- [X] Convert project to TypeScript for more type-safety.
+- [X] Convert project to TypeScript for more type-safety

 - [X] Reorganise project with cli, engine and config sections

 - [X] Remove duplicate functions in FileReader and UrlBuilder

 ### Bugfixes

+- [ ] Fix multibar progress display

 - [ ] Fix the bug that make FileReader infinitly \n without any reason (I suppose it's due to cli-progress unclosed bar)